How to Plant and Grow Daikon Radish

 Daikon come in three main types: oblong, tapered, and round.

-The difference between these types is in their root shape.
-Some are rounded with nearly the same circumference from top to root, some have more of a narrow and tapered shape similar to a carrot, and others are nearly spherical.
+Some are rounded with nearly the same circumference from top to root, others have more of a narrow and tapered shape similar to a carrot, and you can find those that are nearly spherical.

 Cultivars also vary in root color, with most being some combination of white and light green.